Skip to Main Content of Page

 the stresses of PA education.

-The program will be initially located at the Exton campus location, 15 minutes away
+- The program will be initially located at the Exton location, 15 minutes away from

-from main campus.
-This space offers classrooms, physical diagnosis laboratory space,
+West Chester.
+This space offers classrooms, physical diagnosis laboratory space, examination

 use to supplement learning.